OneAndOnlyWisp/ArchMate/README.md

 - Run custom end script (optional)

 #### Will be implemented:
-- Read from config file (automatize the process)
+- Read from config file

 ## How to use
 Download and run the script rigth after first root login on a fresh install.
 (Preferably after pacstrap-base.)